ibm-cloud-docs/containers/cs_edge.md

       kubectl describe nodes -l dedicated!=edge | grep alb
       ```
       {: pre}
       * If the ALB pods are correctly deployed to edge nodes, no ALB pods are returned.
-Your ALBs are successfully rescheduled to only edge worker nodes.
+Your ALBs are successfully rescheduled onto only edge worker nodes.
       * If ALB pods are returned, continue to the next step.

-6. If NLB or ALB pods are still deployed to non-edge nodes, you can delete the pods so that they re-deploy to edge nodes. **Important**: Delete only one pod at a time, and verify that the pod is rescheduled to an edge node before you delete other pods.
+6. If NLB or ALB pods are still deployed to non-edge nodes, you can delete the pods so that they re-deploy to edge nodes. **Important**: Delete only one pod at a time, and verify that the pod is rescheduled onto an edge node before you delete other pods.
   1. Delete a pod.
 Example for if one of the `webserver-lb` NLB pods did not schedule to an edge node:
     ```
     kubectl delete pod ibm-cloud-provider-ip-169-46-17-2-76fcb4965d-wz6dg
     ```
     {: pre}

-  2. Verify that the pod is rescheduled to an edge worker node.
+  2. Verify that the pod is rescheduled onto an edge worker node.
 Rescheduling is automatic, but might take a few minutes.
 Example for the `webserver-lb` NLB that has an external IP address of `169.46.17.2`:
     ```
     kubectl describe nodes -l dedicated=edge | grep "169-46-17-2"
     ```